Extracurricular Activities for Students with Disabilities

 Therapeutic Recreation Actively Engages Students

-With a campus of more than 1,400 acres in the New Hampshire countryside, Crotched Mountain School offers students accessible recreation activities and outdoor learning opportunities found nowhere else.
+With a campus in the New Hampshire countryside, Crotched Mountain School offers students accessible recreation activities and outdoor learning opportunities found nowhere else.
 Like the arts, physical activities at any ability level promote confidence and personal growth.
 Our Certified Therapeutic Recreational Specialists (CTRS/L) specialize in developing and modifying activities to meet each student’s interests and physical skills.
 Through therapeutic recreation, students can challenge and enjoy themselves in a safe and accessible environment by participating in activities such as:

 - Adaptive skiing at a local ski area